jovanbrakus/hockey-shuttle/series/hockey-shuttle/season-01/episode-10-commence/draft/chapter-01.md

 "Please."

 "I see my son at eighteen years old, signing away his autonomy to another organization that will tell him where to be, what to do, how to behave."
 She met his eyes.
 "You just fought for the right to make your own choices.
-This contract takes a lot of those choices away."
+This contract takes a lot of those choices away.
+Maybe not in the same way Robert did, but... you'd still be controlled."

-"It's not the same as Robert," Ethan protested.
+"It's not the same as Robert," Ethan protested, but his voice wavered.

 "Isn't it?
 Different master, same lack of control."

 "It's a job.
 All jobs have requirements."

 "True.
 But most jobs don't own you 24/7 for three years straight."
 Caroline touched his hand gently.
 "I'm not saying don't do it.
-I'm saying make sure you're choosing it, not defaulting to it because it's what you've been trained to want."
+I'm saying make sure you're choosing it, not defaulting to it because it's what you've been trained to want your entire life."

 Ethan looked at me.
 "What do you think?"

 "I think," I said carefully, "that three months ago, you would have signed this without reading it."

-"Yeah."
+"Yeah.
+Definitely."

 "And I think the fact that you're reading every word, asking questions, and looking for the catch means you're not the same person who would have signed blindly."